Paris

 What to book in advance

-• Opera and ballet at the Palais Garnier or Opéra Bastille— once the season is announced, tickets for flagship productions go quickly.
+• Opera and ballet at the Palais Garnier or Opéra Bastille— once the season is announced, tickets for the flagship productions go quickly.

 Which districts suit January best